 The nature of the oil sands makes them energy-intensive to produce.
 Energy is needed to transport the earth, to break it down into smaller pieces and to heat the water used to separate the oil from the sand.
 Energy is also used in other processes, such as producing the hydrogen needed to upgrade the heavy crude.
 All these steps produce greenhouse gas (GHG) emissions such as CO2 – a contributing factor to climate change.

 The challenge is to reduce greenhouse gas emissions while the demand for energy – and the amount of energy the world is consuming – is growing.
 Global demand for energy is expected to increase 40% by 2035, according to the International Energy Agency.

 Canada’s oil sands industry continues to reduce GHG emissions intensity.
-According to Environment Canada, since 1990, GHG emissions associated with every barrel of oil sands crude produced have been reduced by 28%.
+According to Environment Canada, between 1990 and 2012, GHG emissions associated with every barrel of oil sands crude produced have been reduced by 30%.